zachwiseit/Ticket-Lifecycle-Examples/README.md

 </p>
 <p>
 70 We are going to run through one more example ticket involving the CFO's laptop.
-   Fill out the ticket accordingly and clikc "Create Ticket".
+   Fill out the ticket accordingly and click "Create Ticket".
 <p>
 <img <img width="1440" alt="TTL_70" src="https://github.com/user-attachments/assets/6873ad10-662c-460d-8bb0-b02f41fa91c1" />
 </p>
 <p>
-72 Click on the CFO's ticket (If it isnt their click the refresh symbol next to Open).
+72 Click on the CFO's ticket (If it isn't there click the refresh symbol next to Open).
 <p>
 <img <img width="1440" alt="TTL_72" src="https://github.com/user-attachments/assets/d0e6c44b-0d85-4a02-bfa5-e1640a042fdd" />
 </p>
 <p>
 73 Observe the ticket details.
-   We are going to change the Priorty first.
+   We are going to change the Priority first.
 <p>
 <img <img width="1440" alt="TTL_73" src="https://github.com/user-attachments/assets/45292a84-1a35-4256-abe6-b95b2c9fb0e8" />
 </p>